 The income and debts of the applicants should be utilized to calculate qualifying ratios.
-Income should be documented and calculated as described in TrueGuide[®] Section 3.5.1.
-Liabilities should be determined in accordance with the credit report requirements described in TrueGuide[®] Section 3.5.4.
+Income should be documented and calculated as described in TrueGuide® Section 3.5.1.
+Liabilities should be determined in accordance with the credit report requirements described in TrueGuide® Section 3.5.4.

-Note: The monthly amount of the paid alimony and/or paid child support (with greater than 10 payments remaining) may not be deducted from the income when calculating the debt ratio.
+Note: The monthly amount of the paid alimony (with greater than 10 payments remaining) may be deducted from the gross income or included in monthly debt payments when calculating the debt ratio.
+Paid child support cannot be deducted from income and must be included in the monthly debt payments.
+Section 3.5.1.2